 Don’t Dream It’s Over is a hit track from the self-titled debut album of Crowded House.
 Like most songs penned by Neil Finn, the meaning is open to interpretation.
-But Neil let’s us in on some key moments in the song’s creation.
+Neil let’s us in on some key moments in the song’s creation and talks about the important work he and his wife, Sharon, are doing with So They Can.

 The Meaning of Don’t Dream It’s Over